odan/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 * The third parameter (publicPathCss) defines the public path for the css files.

 It's recommended to create the Slim app instance within the container (and not somewhere "outside").
-Just make sure that your bootstrap proccess also uses excatly this app instance from the container.
+Just make sure that your bootstrap process also uses exactly this app instance from the container.

 Example for `config/bootstrap.php`: